331uw13/VirtualPanic/README.md

 [VirtualPanic Wiki](https://331uw13.github.io/VirtualPanicWiki/)

-### aims to be very simple and fast 3D graphics library
+### aims to be very simple and fast 3D graphics library with OpenGL
 ( work in progress )